htcondor/htcondor/docs/users-manual/container-universe-jobs.rst

 will parse this image and advertise what type of container image it is, and match with startds that can support that image.

-A container image that would otherwise be transfered can be forced to never be transfered by setting
+A container image that would otherwise be transferred can be forced to never be transferred by setting

 .. code-block:: condor-submit